svtk/AtomicKotlinCourse/Functional Programming/The Importance of Lambdas/Exercise 3/task.md

 ## The Importance of Lambdas (#3)

-Implement `other()` function that takes a `String` parameter and returns a `String` containing every other letter of the parameter.
-For example, for input "cement" it should return "cmn".
+Implement the function `other(s: String)` that returns a `String` containing every other letter of `s`.
+For example, for an input of "cement" it returns "cmn".

 <div class="hint">

-You can use `filterIndexed` to filter characters based on index.
+You can use `filterIndexed()` to filter characters based on index.

 </div>